drivendataorg/boem-belugas-runtime/README.md

 First, make sure you have the prerequisites installed.

  - A clone or fork of this repository
+ - At least 13 GB (_todo: double check with final image_) of free space for both the training images and the Docker container images.
  - [Docker](https://docs.docker.com/get-docker/)
- - At least 13 GB (_todo: double check with final image_) of free space for both the training images and the Docker container images
- - GNU make (optional, but useful for running commands in the Makefile)
+ - [GNU make](https://www.gnu.org/software/make/) (optional, but useful for running commands in the Makefile)

 ### Download the data

-First, download the data from the competition [download page](https://www.drivendata.org/competitions/96/competition-beluga-whales/data/) and copy each file into the project `data/` folder.
-Once everything is downloaded and in the right location, it should look like this:
+First, download the data from the competition [download page](https://www.drivendata.org/competitions/96/competition-beluga-whales/data/) and copy each file into the project `data` folder.
+Once everything is downloaded and in the right location, it should look something like this:

 ```
 data/                         # Competition data directory